jswny/devbox/Readme.md

 ## Host Terminal Configuration
 Devbox is optimized for the [Solarized Dark](https://ethanschoonover.com/solarized/) colorscheme.

-In addition, the Fish prompt that is configured requires a powerline patched font to display certain things.
+In addition, the shell prompt that is configured requires a **Powerline patched font** to display certain things.
+You can find and install Powerline patched fonts through [this Powerline repository](https://github.com/powerline/fonts).

-I recommend iTerm 2 on macOS with the above colorscheme.
+I recommend the following (this is my setup):
+- macOS
+- iTerm 2
+- Solarized Dark
+- Meslo LG M DZ Powerline patched font

 ## Configuration
 Configuration files live in the `dotfiles` directory in this repository.
 Devbox attempts to follow the [XDG Specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-0.6.html) wherever possible.